OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.framework/net.osgiliath.features.karaf-features/net.osgiliath.features.karaf-features-jpa/readme.md

 <dependency>
 			<groupId>net.osgiliath.framework</groupId>
 			<version>${osgiliath.maven.version.version}</version>
-			<artifactId>net.osgiliath.features.karaf-features-full</artifactId>
+			<artifactId>net.osgiliath.features.karaf-features-jpa</artifactId>
 			<type>xml</type>
 			<classifier>features</classifier>
 		</dependency>
 ```
 And don't forget to add the feature you want to use on your app features.xml

-You can use these features in your model modules, business, routes, or ui ones (see underlying features or itests for more info)
+You can now use JPA on your project (see JPA integration tests)